Revelation 19: A Preterist Commentary

 It is occasionally argued that because of some slight differences in physical appearance between the soldier riding the white horse of Revelation 6:2 and the soldier riding the white horse of Revelation 19:11-16 that this implies that these two riders are not the same individual.
 If the rider of Revelation 6:2 and Revelation 19:11-16 is Jesus Christ, then this argument is tenuous—to say the least—especially in a book that is a series of symbolic visions.
 In Revelation 1:12-16 Jesus is pictured as a being of light holding seven stars with a two-edged sword coming out of His mouth.
 In Revelation 5:5 Jesus is called the Lion from the tribe of Judah.
 Then in v.
 6 He is depicted as a Lamb with seven horns and seven eyes.
 It would be absurd to argue that the Lamb and Lion of Revelation 5 and the human-like being of light in Revelation 1 are not all Christ because they are each described with different physical attributes.
 Here one can see that because Jesus is depicted in so many diverse ways in Revelation and the rest of the Bible, it cannot be argued that the horseman of Revelation 6:2 cannot be Jesus because his appearance is slightly different from the horseman of 19:11-16.6

 If Rome is the beast of Revelation, why would Christ use a wicked kingdom to enact His justice on Palestine?
 Would this not imply that the Romans are the protagonists in Revelation?
 Absolutely not!
 The Romans are not the protagonists in the Apocalypse, the saints fulfill this role.
 The Romans are similar to the Babylonians who besieged wicked Judah in the sixth century B.C.
 One would never argue that the Babylonians were “good guys” in this act (Jeremiah 51:6-8), yet they were also guided by God to attack Judah as were the Romans who besieged Palestine in the first century A.D.
-The apostate Jews and the Romans are pitted against each other at the end of the age as a form of mutual punishment as God often pits his enemies against each other so that they destroy themselves (Judges 7:19-23; 1 Samuel 14:16-23; 2 Kings 3:13-27; 2 Chronicles 20:20-23).
+The unfaithful Jews and the Romans are pitted against each other at the end of the age as a form of mutual punishment as God often pits his enemies against each other so that they destroy themselves (Judges 7:19-23; 1 Samuel 14:16-23; 2 Kings 3:13-27; 2 Chronicles 20:20-23).
 See How Could Rome be the Beast if Rome is God’s Army to Punish Israel and Israel is Guilty of All the Blood Shed on the Earth (Mt 23:35)?.

 Preterism commentary, the new Jerusalem